To enroll in a private lesson, you will need to complete the CHASS Enrollment Request with the information of the class you would like to enroll in.

 Graduating Cum Laude, Christine received her Bachelor’s degree from the California State University of Fullerton in 2018.
 There she pursued her studies in Jazz Performance under the mentorship of Grammy-award-winning pianist Bill Cunliffe, pianist, and educator Alison Edwards, and established studio musician Francisco Torres.

-In 2021 Christine received her Master’s Degree in Composition, graduating with a Magna Cum Laude from Azusa Pacific University under the mentorship of Phil Shackleton and Mark Gasbarro.
+In 2021 Christine received her Master’s Degree in Composition, graduating Magna Cum Laude from Azusa Pacific University under the mentorship of Phil Shackleton and Mark Gasbarro.

 Currently, Christine is excited to present her new compositional work with Southern California Marimba, along with releasing her own music.
 As a composer, she strives to create cross-genre music that connects with listeners of all kinds.